-One of my favorite stories are connected to this site.
-The king of Athens Aegeus threw himself of the cliff at this place, because he though that his son Theseus was dead.
-Every year the Athenians had to send to King Minos in Crete seven men and seven women as a tribune.
-They were placed in a Labyrinth and they were eaten by a creature that was half human, half bull called Minotaur.
+One of my favorite stories is connected to this site.
+The king of Athens Aegeus threw himself off the cliff at this place, because he thought that his son Theseus was dead.
+Every year the Athenians had to send to King Minos in Crete seven men and seven women as a Tribune.
+They were placed in a Labyrinth and they were eaten by a creature that was half human, the half bull called Minotaur.
 That year Theseus volunteered to go to Crete in order to kill Minotaur.
 He said to his father that if he won on the way back his ship will have white sails, but if he was dead it would have black sails.
 Although he killed Minotaur the crew forgot to change the color of the sails to white letting the king believes that Theseus was dead.
 The Aegean sea is named after the unfortunate king.

 After I arrived at the archaeological site, I decided to have a drink in the nearby cafe – restaurant and wait for the sunset.
-I was surprised by the amount of tourists from different countries.
-They were all fascinating by this site that acquired its religious significance from the 7th century BCE and had one temple dedicated to Athena and another to Poseidon.
+I was surprised by a number of tourists from different countries.
+They were all fascinated by this site that acquired its religious significance from the 7th century BCE and had one temple dedicated to Athena and another to Poseidon.
 Undoubtedly, I can say that this is one of my favorite places for a daily escape from the city!